 The American Hebrew & Jewish Messenger explained the financial dynamics in two sentences.
 “Financial worries, the festering sore of every dramatic or art center in the country, never developed in the case of the Playhouse.
 The Lewisohn girls endowed it.”

 Later that year members of the Industrial New York Woman Suffrage Party held a nighttime garden party on the roof.
-The Times reported that “there were songs about labor and woman suffrage, led by Mrs. Laura Elliot.
+The New York Times reported, “there were songs about labor and woman suffrage, led by Mrs. Laura Elliot.
 The entertainment closed with dancing and refreshments.”

 |from the collection of the New York Public Library|